 Dr. Kalaitzi Christina

-Demetrios holds a BA and an MA in Sociology from the University of Essex.
-His research interests are in the area of organizational theory, consumer behaviour, labour relations, industrial conflict, culture, leadership and education.
-He has written a book on organizational theory and personnel management and is currently writing books on consumer behaviour and sociology.
-Demetrios Kongas is the Programme Leader of Undergraduate Programmes in the School of Business at Mediterranean College, Athens, Greece, and responsible for teaching the modules Developing Personal Leadership, Understanding People in Organisations, Ethics and Social Responsibility, Consumer Bahaviour and International Entrepreneurship.
+Demetrios Kongas holds a BA and an MA in Sociology from the University of Essex.
+His research interests are around the area of organizational theory, ideology, labour relations, industrial conflict, culture and leadership.
+He has written a book on organizational theory and personnel management and is currently writing a book on sociology.
+Demetrios Kongas is the Programme Leader of Undergraduate Programmes in the School of Business at Mediterranean College, Athens, Greece, and responsible for teaching the modules, Understanding People in Organisations, Managing People, Developing Leadership and Management and Business Consultancy Project.
 He is also teaching Quality, Leadership and Management in the MA Education Leadership and Management programme.

 Dr. Koutsoupidou Theano

-Theano Koutsoupidou holds a PhD in Education and a PGCert of ‘Learning and Teaching in Higher Education’, both from the University of Surrey (UK).
-She has also completed music studies at the University of Athens and the National Conservatory.
+Theano Koutsoupidou is Head of the School of Education and Programme Leader for the BA (Hons) Early Childhood Studies and the MPS Intercultural Education: Immigration and Forced Displacement.
+She also acts as Learning & Teaching Coordinator across all Schools of Mediterranean College.
+She holds a PhD in Education and a PGCert of ‘Learning and Teaching in Higher Education’, both from the University of Surrey (UK).
+She has also completed music studies (Integrated Master) at the University of Athens and the National Conservatory.
 Since 2006 she has been holding teaching posts at universities (University of the Aegean, University of Athens, European University Cyprus), for both face to face and distance learning programmes, colleges, vocational training institutes, secondary schools and early childhood centres.
 She also has experience in professional development and lifelong learning programmes.
 She has been involved in several independent and collaborative projects and her work has been published at numerous scientific journals, international conference proceedings and edited volumes.
 For her research she has received awards from the Greek Ministry of Education, ESCOM, SEMPRE and the Froebel Trust.
 She acts as examiner and academic advisor for the Institute of Educational Policy and the National Organisation for the Certification of Qualifications and Vocational Guidance.
 She is Fellow of the Higher Education Academy (UK) and certified adult educator by EOPPEP.
-Research interests: teacher initial and further training, creativity and development, arts in preschool education, integrative teaching, learning and teaching in HE, lifelong learning .
+Research interests: teacher initial and further training, creativity and development, arts in preschool education, integrative teaching, learning and teaching in HE, lifelong learning

 Dr. Loupou Eleni